WPGlobus/WPGlobus/readme.txt

 * As most of the themes save their settings in the `options` table, you can use the [WPGlobus Translate Options](https://wordpress.org/plugins/wpglobus-translate-options/) plugin to process those settings correctly.
 * Some themes incorporate 3rd party plugins (e.g., sliders, forms, composers) - not all of them are 100% multilingual-ready.
 When you see elements that cannot be translated, please **tell the theme / plugin authors**.
 We are ready to help them.
 * Read more on the topic [here](http://www.wpglobus.com/documentation/wpglobus-compatibility-with-themes-and-plugins/).

-> Special note about "Page Builders / Composers": Currently, WPGlobus is compatible with the WPBakery Visual Composer.
-Other builders, such as "Page Builder by SiteOrigin", "Beaver Builder", Fusion ("Avada"), Elegant ("Divi"), etc. - are **not supported at this time**.
-We are working on a solution.

 = Plugin Compatibility =